Header Image

 Moderator: Dr. Patrice Lindsay

-Description: Dr. Jennifer Yao, writing group lead, will review the latest CSBPR guidelines for Rehabilitation and Recovery, providing a comprehensive update on best practice recommendations.
+Description: Drs.
+Jennifer Yao and Michelle Nelson, writing group leads, will review the latest CSBPR guidelines for Rehabilitation and Recovery, providing a comprehensive update on best practice recommendations.

 BRAIN COMPUTER INTERFACE